A crossover for families when a Qashqai's not big enough

 - Decent space for most families

-- Not as capable off-road as previous model
+- Not as capable off-road as some rivals

 - X-Tronic gearbox not the most responsive